 Make sure you’re using raw and not toasted as you really want the creaminess from the walnuts to incorporate with the peas.
 Toasted would work as well, but I find the pesto to be creamer when raw as we’re not using any cheese.

 If you don’t have garlic, you don’t have flavor.
 Truly this recipe needs fresh garlic.
 Try not to use any jarred minced garlic, as you’re going to get a different flavor.
 If possible, stick with raw!

 A fruity nice Extra Virgin Olive Oil that you would use in salads will be ideal for this pesto as it will add nice richness and body.

 And of course, let’s not forget the salt!
 Any salt works, but I prefer fine sea salt.

-Equipment for making Pea and Walnut Pesto
+Equipment For Making Frozen Pea and Walnut Pesto

 The only equipment needed for this pesto is just a food processor.
-Alternatively you could use a high power blender to achieve the same results.
+Alternatively, you could use a high-power blender to achieve the same results.

 - 1 bag frozen peas

 - 1/2 tsp salt